vvvv/vvvv.org/content/blog/2025/Development News/Introducing-PublicChannels/index.md

 **screeenshot**

 The next thing that comes to mind now is how it would be great if you could store snapshots of the current values of your public channels and later recall those.
-Enter: [Presets].
+Enter: [Presets](../Introducing-Presets/index.md).